UW-ESS-DS/MLGeo2023_ESS569_Burn_Severity_Drivers/README.md

 * Climate change
 * Conservation and Biodiversity

-## My Project
+## Our Project
 ### Background
 Forest fires are a growing concern, with their frequency and severity increasing in recent decades.
-The Bootleg fire in Oregon, which burned over 400,000 acres of forestland, provides an opportunity to explore the role of fuel treatments in mitigating fire severity and evaluate the importance of environmental variables as drivers of burn severity.
-The major categories of variables that will be explored include: bioclimate, climate, fire weather, topography, forest management, and forest structure.
+The Bootleg Fire in Oregon, which burned over 400,000 acres of forestland in 2021, provides an opportunity to explore the role of fuel treatments in mitigating fire severity and evaluate the importance of environmental variables as drivers of burn severity.
+The major categories of variables that will be explored include: climate, fire weather, topography, fuel treatments, and forest structure.
-While all categories have some importance in explaining burn-severity variability, only forest management and forest structure are under our control.
+While all categories have some importance in explaining burn-severity variability, only fuel treatments and forest structure are under our control, to some extent.
 Thus, understanding which variables within these two categories are the most important will serve as a valuable resource for land managers seeking to establish fire regimes that promote forest resilience through strategic fuel load reduction.